anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: We cannot do everything at once, but we can do something at once.
+Quote: In all things of nature there is something of the marvelous.

-By: Calvin Coolidge
+By: Aristotle